syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Set the various font family for dropdown list elements

-You can override using the selector for changing the font-family of dropdown list.
-Also, you can override using the specific class name through [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property.
+Override using the selector for changing the font-family of the dropdown list.
+Also, override using the specific class name through the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property.

-In the below sample changed the font family of Dropdownlist, ListItem in dropdownlist and filterInput text.
+In the following sample, the font family of the Dropdownlist, ListItem text in dropdownlist and filterInput text are changed.

 {% highlight cshtml %}